mlm-games/Swint/README.md

 - UI: [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/)
 - Core: a Rust library built on top of [matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk), exposed to Kotlin via UniFFI (not using matrix-sdk-ffi)

-The goal was to have a cross‑platform desktop/mobile client, (initially which notifies me on desktop, and stays in my tray).
-It's never going to be as feature-rich or stable as element's clients (or other focused clients with a proper consumer-focused goal)
+The goal was to have a cross‑platform desktop/mobile client, (initially there were very few alts to element-desktop which notified me on desktop, and stay hidden in my tray (unlike neochat) while not being as heavy as the element-desktop client; but kinda is, until i find a better solution).
+It's never going to be as feature-rich or stable as element's clients (or other clients like fluffy or fractal with a proper consumer-focused goal)

 ## Status